Billy-Spearman-WCCI/RaceCarExtension/README.md

 # React.js

+* The concept of *purity* underlies React.
+  A *pure* function is just the functions you were taught in math class: they compute a result based on their inputs.
+  For a given input, they always return the same output.
+  They don't change anything while performing their calculations.
+  Anything messing with `System.in` or `System.out` is definitely not "pure".
+  Mutable objects usually do not expose pure methods.

 * React applications are typically written in either JavaScript or TypeScript, and they leverage a syntax called JSX.
   Your code is converted to raw (but difficult-to-read) JavaScript and packed (including perhaps related .css files) into a single easy-to-download .js file.